 Full disclosure: I'm a member of The Church of Jesus Christ of Latter-day Saints.
 That means my perspective comes with built-in bias, and I want to be upfront about that.

-But here's what makes my perspective a little different from most.
+But here's what makes my perspective a little different.
 I grew up in Brazil — not Utah.
 My childhood friends were Catholic, Presbyterian, and non-Christian, and we all grew up together without it being a big deal.
-I first came to the United States between ages 4 and 6, then came back as an exchange student, and then again in 2008 for college — where I met my husband and ended up making Utah home.
+I came to the United States between ages 4 and 6, came back as an exchange student, and then again in 2008 for college — where I met my husband and ended up making Utah home.

-So when I write about what it's like to move here as a non-member, I'm doing my best to see it from the outside even though I'm on the inside.
+So when I write about what it's like to move here as a newcomer from outside this cultural context, I'm doing my best to see it from the outside even though I'm on the inside.
 I don't think I can do that perfectly.
 But I think my background gives me a slightly better shot at it than someone who has never known anything different.
-Take what's useful, and weigh it knowing where I'm coming from.

 What I can say with confidence is that I have watched people from every background — every faith, every nationality, every walk of life — build wonderful lives here.
 I'm one of them.